misha345a/Custom_Named_Entity_Recognition/README.md

 This work can lead to automatically classifying and tagging contractor websites based on the services they provide.

-For further details, check out my Medium article here: https://levelup.gitconnected.com/auto-detect-anything-with-custom-named-entity-recognition-ner-c89d6562e8e9
+For further details, check out my Medium article here: <br>
+https://levelup.gitconnected.com/auto-detect-anything-with-custom-named-entity-recognition-ner-c89d6562e8e9